muhammad21236/k8s-networking/README.md

 ### 2️⃣ Check Kubernetes is Running

-Ensure Kubernetes is enabled in Docker Desktop → Settings → Kubernetes → Enable Kubernetes.
+Ensure Kubernetes is enabled in Docker Desktop → Settings → Kubernetes → **Enable Kubernetes**.

 Then check: